 Research background

-Currently, there is no clear consensus with which imaging modality and how often to follow-up patients with primary extremity soft tissue sarcoma (eSTS) in order to detect metastases to unusual sites, including the abdomen and retroperitoneum.
+Currently, there is no clear consensus on the best imaging modality or follow-up duration for patients with primary extremity soft tissue sarcoma (eSTS), which is important to detect metastases to unusual sites, including the abdomen and retroperitoneum.

 Research motivation

-There is few knowledge on incidence, treatment and outcome of abdominal metastases (AM) and retroperitoneal metastases (RM) in patients with primary eSTS undergoing surgery with curative intent.
+There is limited knowledge on incidence, treatment and outcome of abdominal metastases (AM) and retroperitoneal metastases (RM) in patients with primary eSTS undergoing surgery with curative intent.

 Research objectives

-The objective of the present systematic review was to summarise current knowledge on incidence, diagnosis, treatment and outcome of AM and RM in eSTS-patients.
+The objective of the present systematic review was to summarise current knowledge on incidence, diagnosis, treatment and outcome of AM and RM in eSTS patients.

 Research methods

 A systematic literature review was performed, screening all studies published in PubMed between January, 2000 and December, 2018 adhering to the PRISMA guidelines.
-Of 899 articles screened, 17 were finally eligible to be included in the present review.
+Of 899 articles screened, 17 were eligible to be included in the present review.

 Research results

-Six original articles of the 17 studies provided information on incidence ± diagnosis, therapy and outcome, whilst three original articles and eight case-reports did not allow for conclusion towards incidence of AM/RM.
-Incidence of AM/RM ranged between 0.9% and 12.1%, depending on the underlying histological subtype.
+Six original articles of the 17 studies provided information on incidence ± diagnosis, therapy and outcome, whilst three original articles and eight case reports did not allow for conclusions on the incidence of AM/RM.
+Incidence of AM/RM ranged between 0.9%-12.1%, depending on the underlying histological subtype.
 (Myxoid) liposarcoma and leiomyosarcoma were the prevalent histological subtypes, although rare entities had also been reported to develop AM/RM.
-Surgery was performed in 62.5% of case-reports and in 20.8%-100.0% of original articles, with patients undergoing metastasectomy having an improved outcome.
-Especially in patients with hepatic metastases, metastasectomy was associated with an improved post-metastasis survival.
+Surgery was performed in 62.5% of case reports and in 20.8%-100.0% of original articles, with patients undergoing metastasectomy having an improved outcome.
+Especially in patients with hepatic metastases, metastasectomy was associated with improved post-metastasis survival.

 Research conclusions

-Abdominal ultrasonography/ computed tomography (CT) should be performed on a regular basis during follow-up in eSTS-patients.
-In patients at high risk of developing AM/RM– especially those with myxoid liposarcoma – even whole-body magnetic resonance imaging may be considered.
+Abdominal ultrasonography/ computed tomography (CT) should be performed on a regular basis during follow-up in eSTS patients.
+In patients with a high risk of developing AM/RM– especially those with myxoid liposarcoma – even whole-body magnetic resonance imaging may be considered.

 Research perspectives

-Prospective studies investigating the effect of surveillance with abdominal ultrasonography or CT-scan of the abdomen on reporting incidence of AM/RM as well as patient outcome are warranted.
+Prospective studies investigating the effect of surveillance with abdominal ultrasonography or CT scans of the abdomen for reporting incidences of AM/RM as well as patient outcome are warranted.

 REFERENCES